Medical Services

 Regulatory Compliance

-Full compliance with Chinese workplace safety law and local film bureau health needs, often needing Chinese medical staff.
-We keep proper records meeting Chinese regulatory needs and global shoots insurance standards.
+We give full compliance with Chinese workplace safety law and local film bureau health rules, which often need Chinese medical staff on set.
+Our records meet both Chinese government rules and global insurance standards for shoots.

 On Location